gbuxss/gbuxss/README.md

 QA Automation Engineer:
 -----------------------

 I have over 5 years of experience as an Automation Engineer, with extensive expertise in building automation frameworks using Selenium and Java.
-I am trying to transition from a QA Automation Engineer role to a Java Developer role.

 *   🌍  I'm based in Chicago
 *   ✉️  You can contact me at [jdhamala095@gmail.com](mailto:jdhamala095@gmail.com)